panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 ---
 title: "Don't Stop Me Now: How to Use React useTransition() hook"
-description: "How to correctly priotitize updates using React useTranstion() hook to speed up the UI."
+description: "How to prioritize updates using React useTranstion() hook to speed up the UI."
 published: "2021-06-22T12:00Z"
 modified: "2021-06-22T12:20Z"
 thumbnail: "./images/cover.png"